Skip to main content

 Steps:

-Open the main folder and then the sub-folder you want to control.
+2. Open the folder you want to control.

-Assign that sub-folder to one or more groups.
-Anyone outside those groups won’t see those templates in their app.
+3. Assign that folder to one or more groups.
+Anyone outside those groups won't see those templates in their app.

 Custom pages are grouped into categories.
 Those categories can be restricted to specific groups.